 What is the relative volume indicator and how do you use it when trading?

-The relative volume (RVOL) indicator measures the volume traded in a stock, relative to the average level of volume traded over a given period.
-Find out how this indicator works, what high and low RVOLs mean, and more.
+The relative volume indicator measures the volume traded in a stock, relative to the average level of volume traded over a certain period of time.
+Learn more about the relative volume indicator.

-The relative volume (RVOL) indicator is a measure of the current volume traded in a stock compared to the average level of volume traded over a specified period of time.
+The relative volume indicator (RVOL) is a measure of the current volume traded in a stock compared to the average level of volume traded over a specified period of time.
+A high relative volume indicates increased liquidity, potential for higher volatility and an increased number of trading opportunities.

-Volume is an extremely important indicator in trading.
+Volume is an important indicator in trading.
 It refers to the quantity of a particular asset traded over a period of time, and is usually measured on a daily basis.
-The time period used to calculate the past average daily volume can be any period you like, but typically five,10, 30 and 60-day periods are used.
+The time period used to calculate the past average daily volume can be any period you like, but the periods that are typically used are five, ten, 30 and 60 days.

 When the RVOL is high, it indicates increased liquidity in a stock relative to its recent trading.
 When liquidity is high in a stock, it's more likely that the stock will move sharply in one direction or the other.
 At times of increased volatility, there are more trading opportunities created.
 The RVOL should be used in conjunction with other technical tools to identify potential trading opportunities, like breakout stocks.
 If the RVOL is low, it indicates lower interest than normal in trading the stock, reducing the likelihood of increased volatility and an outsized move.